-- Have your shrubs and trees trimmed to “open up the line of sight” of your home for your neighbors from several directions?
+- Trim your shrubs and trees to open the line of sight to your home for your neighbors in several directions.

-- Be sure shrubs and trees trimmed to prohibit concealment of an intruder?
+- Be sure shrubs and trees are trimmed to prevent concealment of intruders.

-- Install security lighting operated by an electric eye or timer, every night, all night, giving your home a perimeter of light around it?
+- Install security lighting operated by an electric eye or timer, every night, all night, giving your home a perimeter of light.

-- There are many low cost light timers available on the market.
-These timers will automatically turn your interior lights on and off at set times, giving the appearance that somebody is home.
+- Use a timer to automatically turn interior lights on and off at set times, giving the appearance that somebody is home.

-- All external doors should be either metal, solid wood, solid wood frame, or at least solid core construction.
+- Ensure that all external doors are metal, solid wood, solid wood frame or at least solid core construction.

-- Have external doors equipped with “good” dead bolt lock which have at least a one-inch throw
+- Equip external doors with “good” deadbolt locks that have at least a 1-inch throw.

-- Be sure the strike plates are installed with three- to-four inch screws, anchored well into the stud behind the door frame?
+- Be sure the strike plates are installed with 3- to 4-inch screws, anchored well into the stud behind the door frame.

 - Glass sliding doors should be pinned to prevent being forced open and the upper track should be secured with large pan head screws to prevent lifting.

-- French or double doors should be fitted with flush bolts at the top and bottom edge of the inactive or secondary door.
+- French doors and double doors should be fitted with flush bolts at the top and bottom edge of the inactive or secondary door.

-- If there is a door leading from the garage to the interior of the home it should be equally secure as an external door.
+- If a door leads from the garage to the interior of the home, be sure that it is equally secure as an external door.

-- Do not hide keys under mats, in mailboxes or other common hiding spots.
+- Do not hide keys under mats, in mailboxes or in other common hiding spots.

-- Be sure to keep your windows locked and secure at all times, including on hot summer nights.
+- Keep your windows locked and secure at all times, including on hot summer nights.

-- Wooden windows should be “pinned” on both sides, from the inside.
+- Be sure wooden windows are “pinned” on both sides, from the inside.

-- Have aluminum windows fitted with secondary locking devices, easily removed, in case of fire.
+- Fit aluminum windows with secondary locking devices, easily removed, in case of fire.

 Garages and Vehicles

-- Use of curtains or film in the garage windows to prohibit viewing the interior of the garage from the outside.
+- Use curtains or film in the garage windows to prevent viewing the interior of the garage from the outside.

 - Never leave your vehicle running and unattended (even to warm it up on cold days).

 - Don’t leave valuables inside your vehicle.
-If you must leave valuables then secure valuables out of sight in the vehicle.
+If you must leave valuables, secure them out of sight in the vehicle.

-- Don’t leave your car windows down or doors unlocked, keep doors locked even when the car is in your garage.
+- Don’t leave your car windows down or doors unlocked; keep car doors locked even when the car is in your garage.